-The net consolidated loss of the Group for the year ended 31 December 2016 was \$0.16 million (2015: net loss \$1.04 million).
-The consolidated loss arises largely from the exploration activities during the year in Eastern Australia and Tasmania.

-Total Shareholders' Funds as at 31 December 2016 are \$16.88 million.
+The net consolidated profit of the Group for the year ended 31 December 2017 was \$0.17 million (2016: net loss \$0.16 million).
+The consolidated profit arises largely from the sale of bauxite minerals and exploration activities during the year in Eastern Australia and Tasmania.
+Total Shareholders' Funds as at 31 December 2017 are \$17.31 million (2016: \$16.88 million).
 Additional information on the operations of the Group is disclosed in both the Chairman's Review and the Review of Operations section of this report.